marthemidtgaard/SID-for-Norwegian-dialects/master_thesis/README.md

     3. Move the cloned files into the created directory.

-#### Available Fine-tuning Datasets
+Available Fine-tuning Datasets: Choose from files in the `data/` folder, except for files that include "dev" or "test" in their names.

-Choose from files in the `data/` folder, except for files that include "dev" or "test" in their names.
+---

-### 💾 Model Outputs
+### Model Outputs
 Models, training logs, development predictions and evaluation metrics are saved under `machamp/logs`.
 Each model is fine-tuned **three times** with different seeds for robustness.